Manuals

 Step 1 | Connect Devices to Network

-Connect Mac/PC with Dante Virtual Soundcard or Dante-enabled mixing board to KLANG processor and :quelle or :kontroller.
+Connect your Mac/PC with Dante Virtual Soundcard or your Dante-enabled mixing board to the KLANG processor and :quelle or :kontroller.

 Open the Dante Controller on your PC/MAC and navigate to the Routing tab.
-Before starting to route audio streams let’s make sure that all devices are configured correctly.
+Before starting to route audio streams, let’s first make sure that all devices are configured correctly.

-Routing page of Dante Controller “Network View”.
-Transmitting devices are shown at the top, receiving devices are shown on the left.
+Transmitting devices are at the top, receiving devices are on the left.

 Step 3 | Set Sampling Rate and Latency

-Use the same sampling rate for all Dante devices that you want to connect with Dante audio streams.
-Choose the lowest latency available if you have a good Gigabit network connection.
-Choose higher latency if you feel your network cannot handle the traffic.
-It is highly recommended to optimize the network and choose the lowest latency possible.
+Make sure to use the same sampling rate for all Dante devices that you want to connect with Dante audio streams.
+Always choose the lowest latency available if you have a good Gigabit network connection, but choose a higher latency if you feel your network cannot handle the traffic.
+In this case though, we highly recommend to optimize the network and choose the lowest latency possible.

 To route audio, click on the square at the crossing.
-In the screenshot this is the position of the green check mark icon.
-You will notice that a blank square will turn to yellow first and then quickly to green if routing was successful.
-A red icon signals a problem.
+In the screenshot below, this is the position of the green check mark icon.
+You will notice that a blank square will turn to yellow first and then quickly to green if routing was successful, whereas a red icon signals a problem.
 Hover your mouse over the icon to get more information on the problem.

 If your routing is ‘diagonal’ (Ch.
 1 to 1, 2 to 2 etc.) you can also press the ctrl key and click on the minus checkbox between transmitter and receiver.